Bajc M, et al. Eur J Nul Med Mol Imaging 2009; 36: 1356-1370

-"Ventilation imaging is most often performed in conjunction with lung perfusion to characterize perfusion defects as a matched, mismatched or reverse mismatched.
 The optimal tracer for ventilation studies is Technegas, an ultra fine dispersion of 99mTc-labeled carbon.
 Despite that Technegas is not approved for use in the United States, it is used in 79% of ventilation imaging studies performed in Canada and is also commonly used in Europe.
 Its main advantage is greater percentage deposition in the alveolar spaces and less undesirable adherence to the central airways, compared with droplet radioaerosols.

 V/Q SPECT, using Technegas as the ventilation imaging agent, could diagnose and grade severity of COPD and also estimate preserved lung function in 94 patients.
 Moreover, V/Q SPECT appears to be a unique tool to reveal the heterogeneity of COPD caused by pulmonary comorbidities such as pulmonary embolism, left heart failure, lung tumor and pneumonia.
 The characteristics of these comorbidities suggest their significant impact in symptoms, their influence on prognosis and their response to treatment.